wikitongues/wikitongues.org/readme.md

 # Deployment Details

 * We follow Continuous Integration principles.
-* We work with 4 primary environments: feature, Integration, Staging, and Production (branch name: Main)
+* We work with 4 primary environments: feature, Main, Staging, and Production
-	* Feature: an independent, feature-scoped environment for developing new features.
+	* **Feature:** an independent, feature-scoped environment for developing new features.
-	* Integration: a pre-deployment environment to manage feature integration and catch merge conflicts independently from deployment.
+	* **Main:** a pre-deployment environment to manage feature integration and catch merge conflicts independently from deployment.
-	* Staging: a deployed environment to safely test integrations on a live server without touching Production.
+	* **Staging:** a deployed environment to safely test integrations on a live server without touching Production.
-	* Production: the public-facing environment on the live URL.
+	* **Production:** the public-facing environment on the live URL.
 * Feature development is done in a feature branch.
 (Be sure to push feature branches to Github so others might test and review them)
 * Once features are ready for integration, the first step is to merge the feature branch to `integration` locally

 ## Automatic Deployment

 * This repository will automatically deploy changes to production when successfully merging to deployment branches.
-* We use 2 deployment branches: `staging` and `main`.
+* We use 2 deployment branches: `staging` and `production`.
 * `main` can only be edited by pull-requests from other branches.

 # To-Do